Michael-Vander-Meiden/rankedchoice/README.md

 ## Team Members
 **Michael Vander Meiden**

 Masters in Robotic Systems Development from Carnegie Mellon University.

 Former lead Deep Learning engineer at Stockwell.ai.

-Experience on deep learning architecture design, data collection, deployment, and maintenance for the largest real-world, real-time deep learning based computer vision network in automated retail with 1200+ stores deployed.
+Performed deep learning architecture design, data collection, deployment, and maintenance for the largest real-world, real-time deep learning based computer vision network in automated retail with 1200+ stores deployed.
 Sole deep learning engineer for the majority of the time in this role.